 The first test that was run was a simple comparison of having studs installed vs. a non-studded track.
-Based on the results (figure 24) the power required with the non-studded track to travel at 32 km/hr (20 mph) was 9.8 kW, this value is slightly less than the 10.2 kW required with a studded track.
-This difference correlates to approximately a 4 percent increase in load to have studs on the machine.
-This data was combined with previous competition draw bar pull results when deciding to install studs on the machine for competition.
+Based on the results (Figure 26) the power required with the non-studded track to travel at 32 km/hr (20 mph) was 9.8 kW, this value is slightly less than the 10.2 kW required with a studded track.
+This difference correlates to an approximate 4 % increase in load to have studs on the machine.
+This data was combined with previous competition draw bar pull results when deciding to install studs on the sled for competition.